 Decision-Making and Problem-Solving

-Health care is often a team effort.
+Health care delivery is often a team effort.
 Students can learn the importance of working with others and develop mechanisms to ensure healthy collaboration.
 This is vital for providing quality health care.

 The ability to schedule and prioritize time is highly important for NPs, who often work in busy, fast-paced environments.
 NPs also need to be adaptable and flexible, as situations and priorities can change at a moment’s notice.